MikeDacre/python_bed_lookup/README.rst

 Python Bed Lookup
 #################

-A simple data structure to hold a bed file, allows the user to search by location for a gene name.
+Allows very fast searching of a bed file of any size by gene/snp location.

 For example::